0xicl33n/fish-minimalist-theme/README.md

 # Minimalist Fish Theme
 A minimalist theme, based on my bash PS1.

-Somecode taken from l theme to provide git information.
+Some code forked from "L" theme to provide git information.
 <img src='http://i57.tinypic.com/wcd3so.png' />